71 Comments

 "However, I think women's intelligence is rewarded on the market even if the money they make with their intelligence isn't so much."

 I would say yes, up to a point.
-The average frustrated dude doesn't necessarily want to be paired with an embarrassing airhead, but he also doesn't want to feel like an idiot every time his GF opens her mouth as she twirls her spaghetti to muse about non-euclidean geometry in the fifth dimension or whatever it is the smart people think about.
+The average frustrated dude doesn't necessarily want to be paired with an embarrassing airhead, but he also doesn't want to feel like an idiot every time his GF opens her mouth as she twirls her spaghetti to muse about non-euclidean geometry in the fifth dimension or whatever it is actual smart people think about.

 Status plays a large role here.
 Intelligence is high status, but again, only up to a point where it doesn't interfere with other functions.